-Vajdahunyad Castle (Vajdahunyad vára) was built in Városliget in 1908.
-Based on a Transylvanian gothic castle, the building was designed by Ignác Alpár for the millennial celebrations of 1896 with the goal of embodying the first 1000 years of Hungarian architecture.
-Thus, Vajdahunyad Castle blends a variety of styles from Roman, through gothic and renaissance to baroque.
-Originally, it was a temporary construction of wood, but it was so popular that it was rebuilt of stone and brick by 1908.
+Vajdahunyad Castle was built in Városliget in 1908.
+Basing his design on the classic Transylvanian Gothic model, Ignác Alpár created it for the millennial celebrations of 1896 with the goal of embodying 1,000 years of Hungarian architecture.
+Originally, it was a temporary construction of wood, but it was so popular that it was recreated in stone and brick by 1908.
 The castle today is home to the Museum of Agriculture.
-This is perhaps the most eminent piece of romantic historicism in Hungary and it was placed under protection in 1991.
-The building stands on an artificial island in Városligeti-tó and is accessible through four bridges.
-The statue of Anonymus sits in its interior courtyard.
+The building stands on an artificial island in the Városliget Lake and is accessible via four bridges.
+The statue of medieval chronicler Anonymous sits in its interior courtyard.

 |The opening hours apply to the Museum of Agriculture.|